NaphtaliO/ShiftWizard/README.md

 <img alt="Screenshot" style="display: block;margin-left: auto;margin-right: auto;"
             src="https://user-images.githubusercontent.com/48455262/223737872-8a264652-b6f3-4faa-ae5d-0287fd985e42.png">

-After logging in you are presented with you dashboard.
-If you don't have any rosters the you create one with the form on the left.
+After logging in you are presented with you dashboard where you can create, edit, view and/or delete a roster.
+If you don't have any rosters then you create one with the form on the left.
 Then Click **VIEW ROSTER** to open the roster

 <img alt="Screenshot" style="display: block;margin-left: auto;margin-right: auto;"
             src="https://user-images.githubusercontent.com/48455262/223875214-7556aad2-bfb1-4ecf-820a-bbafa983063a.png">